StupidityDB/Server/README.md

 the `stupidity_db_server` directory (Also rename it to `config.json5`.).

-After you have made the PostGreSQL user and database, you will need to run the SQL commands in the `schemas` directory to create the tables.
+After you have made the PostGreSQL user and database, you will need to run the SQL commands in the `schemas` directory by the order to create the tables.

 ## Running